 The iPhone XS, XS Max, and iPhone XR feature a unique Dual SIM setup that’s never seen on a smartphone before.
 There’s a nano-SIM + eSIM setup on all new iPhone launches of 2018.
 You can insert a physical nano-SIM into the SIM tray, and your other phone number is added digitally to your iPhone through the embedded SIM on board.

 eSIM is relatively a new feature in the telecom industry, and a few carriers currently support offer eSIM to their customers.
-Check out the list of supported countries where eSIM
+Check out the list of supported countries where eSIM is currently supported:

 eSIM supported countries and carriers

 - Croatia: Hrvatski Telekom